rbejar/Focalize.js/README.md

 # License
 Focalize.js is [**GPL Version 3**](https://www.gnu.org/copyleft/gpl.html).

-If some pieces may be released as plugins (e.g. jQuery plugins), libraries or components, I will probably release them with a dual MIT/GPL v3 license, but I will decide on a case-by-case basis.
+If some parts could be released as plugins (e.g. jQuery plugins), libraries or components, I will probably release them with a dual MIT/GPL v3 license, but I will decide on a case-by-case basis.

 # Credits
 Focalize.js uses a number of free components and libraries.
-As the list is evolving as the development goes on, it may be outdated.
-To be sure, you will have to look at the code, but I will try to keep it up to date.
+As the list is evolving as the development goes on, this document may be outdated, but I will try to keep it up to date.

 ## jQuery
 Copyright 2005, 2013 jQuery Foundation, Inc. and other contributors